StereoFlo/Pyrocms-Chancellery/README.md

 Pyrocms-Chancellery
 ===================

-This module help you to order a chancellery items
+This module help you order a chancellery items